ERC725Alliance/erc725.js/README.md

 - `provider`: one of either a Web3 provider, or a ethereumProvider EIP 1193, or a ERC725 compliant **subgraph**
 <!-- TODO: Show more examples & links for the providers -->

+Currently tested and supported providers include: web3.currentProvider, Metamask's and

  - `address`: the ERC725(Y) contract address